sesquideus/asmodeus/README.md

 but older versions supported this in a limited way.

 # Thanks
-I would like to thank Juraj Tóth as the advisor of my master thesis, which required this program to be written, and to Peter Vereš, who suggested using a simulation as a means of de-biasing the observational data.
+I would like to thank Juraj Tóth as the advisor of my master thesis, which was the primary reason for this software to be written at all and to Peter Vereš, who suggested using a numerical simulation.